reinhart1010/knowledge-stacker/README.md

 ```
 This program will depend on [cJSON](https://github.com/DaveGamble/cJSON) library (included) for JSON parsing.

-## Testing
+## Testing and Reporting Issues
 It is easy to write tests for this algorithm, even when using C. However, the test results may differ between changes and commits.

-It is recommended to report issues ONLY where there are errors and gaps (shown as a whitespace " " character) shown on the program output, rather than output differences within repeated test attempts.
-The algorithm IS designed to randomly stack cards, in order to provide a unique output due to User Experience reasons.
+It is recommended to report issues ONLY where there are errors and gaps (shown as an asterisk "*" character) shown on the program output, rather than general differences within repeated test attempts.
+The algorithm is designed to randomly shuffle and stack cards, in order to provide a unique output for User Experience reasons.